Leaning Temple of Huma: Legend

 The worship of Shiva is said to have been initiated by a milkman, who crossed the Mahanadi daily to a place on the bank where the underlying rock cropped out.
 Here he offered his dole of milk, which was immediately consumed by the rock.
 This miraculous circumstance led to inquiries, which ended in the construction of the present temple.

 Annual fair

 An annual fair takes place at the foothill of the temple in March every year on Shivratri.
-This fair attracts a huge crowd which includes foreign visitors.
+This fair attracts large crowds that include foreign visitors.
 The Government of Odisha has proposed a hanging bridge to attract more tourists to the annual fair.
-There is a special type of fish found here known as 'Kudo' fish; they are frequently fed by visitors.
-It is believed that if anyone was to catch the Kudo fish turns into stone by a curse, there is a stone statue of a woman at the temple who is cutting one of the Kudo fishes, it is said that she became stone by getting affected by the curse.
+There is a unique type of fish found here known as 'Kudo' fish that are frequently fed by visitors.
+It is believed that anyone who catches the Kudo fish will be cursed and turned to stone.
+There is a stone statue at the temple depicting a woman cutting one of the Kudo fishes, said to have been affected by the curse.